waterbearlang/waterbear/README.md

 ## Todo

-* Modify test page to be more obviously different from Scratch, make it waterbear
-* Move from bitbucket to github
 * Visual distinctiveness of value blocks and slots
 * Test on iPad (fixing drag'n'drop on touch devices requires research)
 * Get rid of double-handling clicks (inserting multiple blocks per click)